-- 3.32.
+- 3.39.
 In Merton we value the borough's diversity and aim to provide an inclusive and culturally sensitive service to all.
-Through engagement with our residents we have learned that many people from Black, Asian and Minority Ethnic (B.A.M.E.) backgrounds do not identify with or feel comfortable with the use of that term to describe their ethnic identity. - 3.33.
+Through engagement with our residents we have learned that many people from Black, Asian and Minority Ethnic (B.A.M.E.) backgrounds do not identify with or feel comfortable with the use of that term to describe their ethnic identity.
+This also reflects wider societal moves in the UK toward to terminology that is considered more representative. - 3.40.
 For the purpose of data collection and analysis the term B.A.M.E. can be useful for the collective categorisation of ethnic groups.
 However, we understand and respect that our diverse ethnic communities have their distinct characteristics histories, cultures and identities that should not be homogenised.
-We are working to improve our understanding of the different communities in the borough and collaborate with voluntary sector partners to shape inclusive services that are culturally sensitive. - 3.34.
+We are working to improve our understanding of the different communities in the borough and collaborate with voluntary sector partners to shape inclusive services that are culturally sensitive. - 3.41.
 We are developing an inclusive language guide for staff and through continued engagement with our communities, we are aiming to develop more appropriate terminology to describe the borough's diverse communities.